Checkout for WooCommerce

 The Checkout module is only available for installation through our Professional Services team.
 Our engineers will install the Checkout module for you once you start onboarding with your Project Manager.

-Configure the Checkout module in WooCommerce
+Configure in WooCommerce

 Our engineers will adjust the settings as needed, but they may need some information from you since each module is custom.
 Please provide the following information to your onboarding Project Manager: